cosmoharrigan/minecraft-dataset-generation/README.md

 # Minecraft Machine Learning Dataset: Generation Instructions

+## Note: This is in-progress and incomplete.
+The initial release has not yet occurred.

 ## Overview
 The files needed to generate the Minecraft dataset are provided here.